80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 There’s a parking lot right at the edge of the basin, making it easy to park, hop out, look around, and hop back in your car.
 This is especially convenient when average temperatures from May to September are over 100ºF, reaching 120ºF+ at the peak.

-See Striped Cliffs in the Desert at Red Rock Canyon
+See the Striped Cliffs at Red Rock Canyon

 Red Rock Canyon State Park is kind of in the middle of nowhere.
-It’s not a popular enough park for people to visit this area just for the park, but it’s cool enough to stop if you’re passing through anyway.
+It’s not a popular enough park for people to visit this area just for the park, but it’s cool enough to stop if you’re passing through on a Highway 395 road trip.

 Because of its location, the park doesn’t get a ton of visitors, and you will likely have it mostly to yourself!
 The mountains that make up the park are the El Paso Mountains.